jiayingy/vue-single-date-picker/README.md

 https://jiayingy.github.io/vue-single-date-picker/

 ## Installation
 *Plugin is currently only available via Github packages*

+Refer to guide [here](https://help.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-npm-for-use-with-github-packages) on how to authenticate to install github packages

 Add the following line to your `package.json`,
 ```javascript